 Staten Island is an extremely ethnically-diverse borough.
 The people who call Staten Island home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Staten Island residents report their race to be White, followed by Asian.
 Staten Island also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
 People of Hispanic or Latino origin account for 18.45% of the borough’s residents.
 Important ancestries of people in Staten Island include Irish, German, Polish, and Russian.

 The most common language spoken in Staten Island is English.
-Other important languages spoken here include Spanish and Russian.
+Other important languages spoken here include Spanish and Chinese.